tagtwp/documentation-starter/docs/installation.md

 ---

 ### Quick Installation (Recommended)
-This method is the easiest and fastest way to install Coolify, as it handles everything automatically.
+This method is the easiest and fastest way to install Starter, as it handles everything automatically.

 #### 1. Prepare Your Server
 - Log in as the root user ([non-root ↗](/knowledge-base/server/non-root-user) users are not fully supported yet).